-One of our friends gifted us with a bunch of fresh zucchini, so I was looking online for some new zucchini recipes to try.
-A recipe for zucchini brownies stood out to me, but I thought it seemed like a lot of sugar.
+One of our friends gave us some fresh zucchini, so I was looking for some new zucchini recipes to try.
+I found a recipe for zucchini brownies, but it had too much sugar in it.
 I modified the recipe by using less sugar, using coconut oil, and a dark cocoa powder.

 The changes I made to the brownie recipe gave it more of a Texas sheet cake taste and look once it cooled.
 It doesn't matter if you call it cake or brownies...either way, it's delicious!